AdobeDocs/campaign-standard.en/help/reporting/using/indicator-calculation.md

 # Indicator calculation{#indicator-calculation}

+>[!NOTE]
+>
+>To better process and manage high volumes and real-time analyses, Dynamic reporting uses approximate aggregations for distinct count estimates.
+Approximate aggregations offer bounded memory usage and are often faster than exact computations.

 The tables below give you the list of indicators used in the different reports and their calculation formula depending on the delivery type.

 ## Email delivery {#email-delivery}